cuongtm2012/Film_Flex_Release/docs/workflow/README.md

 ---

-**🎉 Your FilmFlex system is production-ready!** Start with the [Quick Start Guide](01-setup/quick-start.md) if you're new, or jump to any specific workflow stage above.
+**🎉 Your PhimGG system is production-ready!** Start with the [Quick Start Guide](01-setup/quick-start.md) if you're new, or jump to any specific workflow stage above.